qingstor/qingstor-sdk-ruby/README.md

 gem 'qingstor-sdk'
 ```

-Ensure `qingstor-sdk` is installed as dependency with `bundle-install`:
+Ensure `qingstor-sdk` is installed as dependency with `bundle install`:

 ``` bash
 $ bundle install